Fast radio bursts at the dawn of the 2020s: Recent observational breakthroughs

-The narrow-band nature of repeaters \citep{gourdji_2019_apjl} has inspired searches that are better tuned to picking out FRBs in both the time and frequency dimensions. \citet{kumar_2021_mnras} used the Parkes Ultra-wideband Low (UWL) receiver to discover a burst from FRB~20190711A whose spectral extent within the $0.7-4.0$\,GHz band was only 65\,MHz.
-Multi-band, multi-telescope observations have also demonstrated such behaviour \citep{chawla_2020_apjl,majid_2020_apjl,pearlman_2020_apjl,pleunis_2021_apjl,pastormarazuela_2020_arxiv}. \citet{levkov_2020_arxiv} investigate periodic spectral structure in high-frequency data from FRB~20121102A and discuss possible interpretations.
+The narrow-band nature of repeaters \citep{gourdji_2019_apjl} has inspired searches that are better tuned to picking out FRBs in both the time and frequency dimensions. \citet{kumar_2021_mnras} used the Parkes Ultra-Wideband Low (UWL) receiver to discover a burst from FRB~20190711A whose spectral extent within the 0.7--4.0\,GHz band was only 65\,MHz.
+Simultaneous multi-band, multi-telescope observations have also demonstrated such behaviour \citep{chawla_2020_apjl,majid_2020_apjl,pearlman_2020_apjl,pleunis_2021_apjl,pastormarazuela_2021_natur}. \citet{levkov_2020_arxiv} investigate periodic spectral structure in high-frequency data from \aofrb\ and discuss possible interpretations.
+FRBs also show the expected scintillation from the Milky Way ISM \citep{hessels_2019_apjl,marcote_2020_natur,schoen_2021_rnaas}.

-Targeted observations of repeating FRBs have also expanded the range of radio frequencies over which FRBs have been detected, now from 110\,MHz up to 8\,GHz \citep{pleunis_2021_apjl,pastormarazuela_2020_arxiv,chawla_2020_apjl,pilia_2020_apjl,majid_2020_apjl,michilli_2018_natur,gajjar_2018_apj}.
+Targeted observations of repeating FRBs have also expanded the range of radio frequencies over which FRBs have been detected, now from 110\,MHz up to 8\,GHz \citep{pleunis_2021_apjl,pastormarazuela_2021_natur,chawla_2020_apjl,pilia_2020_apjl,majid_2020_apjl,michilli_2018_natur,gajjar_2018_apj}.
 While the LOFAR detection of some bursts from FRB~20180916B shows 150-ms scattering at 110\,MHz, the brightness of at least one burst at these low frequencies suggests that some FRBs may also be detectable below 100\,MHz.
+Similarly, FRB emission is likely also to be detectable at frequencies $>8$\,GHz, but such searches are challenging because the small dispersive delay makes it more difficult to differentiate between astrophysical emission and human-made radio interference.